 |NO IMAGES AVAILABLE|

-Residential, Urban house [detached, basement, 2 floors, attic]; brick and stone; wall bearing
+Residential, Urban house [detached, basement, 2 floors, attic]; stone

-Holdings: Urban house (detached, basement, 2 floors, attic); brick and stone; wall bearing
+Holdings: Urban house (detached, basement, 2 floors, attic); stone

 |NO IMAGES AVAILABLE|